top of page

 Despite many advances in diagnostics and precision medicine, most adverse pregnancy outcomes (APOs) are still a "surprise" - they are typically detected late, when symptoms are overt; it is then often also too late to administer effective treatment.
 The vaginal microbiome is associated with most APOs, and believed to have a causal role in many of them.
 We are studying how host-microbiome interactions affect subsequent APOs.
 In parallel, we are identifying biomarkers that can help us diagnose these conditions early in pregnancy.

 We have recently conducted a large-scale analysis of the early-pregnancy vaginal microbiome and metabolome in a case-control study of preterm birth, the leading cause of neonatal morbidity and mortality.
 We found intriguing associations between several xenobiotics and subsequent preterm delivery, suggesting a role for exogenous exposures in its pathogenesis.
 We built supervised machine learning models able to predict subsequent prematurity, weeks-to-months in advance, with high accuracy, using measurements of the vaginal metabolome (Kindschuh et al., Nature Microbiology 2023).
-In another recent investigation, we found that strain diversity in the vaginal microbiome is also associated with preterm birth (Liao et al., bioRxiv 2023).
+In another recent investigation, we found that strain diversity in the vaginal microbiome is also associated with preterm birth (Liao et al., Nature Communications 2023).

 ppAsset 21_900x_edited.jpg